microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 END
 ```

-Verify it ran successufully by running:
+Verify it ran successfully by running:
 ```
 SELECT * FROM sys.database_principals WHERE name = N'<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-webapi'
 ```